 Know that drinking expired evaporated milk that is unopened in a can is generally regarded as safe a few months after the date printed on the label.
 But we don’t recommend you drink evaporated milk any older than that.
 Evaporated milk that has been opened and stored longer than 2-5 days should be thrown out.
 It should not be used in any recipes as doing so may cause those consuming the dish to become sick.

-Here are posts you might like:
+Here are articles you might like: